Ezetimibe: Medical uses

 A 2018 review found that ezetimibe used as sole treatment slightly lowered plasma levels of lipoprotein(a), but the effect was not large enough to be important.

 Ezetimibe improves the non-alcoholic fatty liver disease activity score but the available evidence indicates it does not improve outcomes of hepatic steatosis.

 Contraindications

-The two contraindications to taking ezetimibe are a previous allergic reaction to it, including symptoms of rash, angioedema, and anaphylaxis, and severe liver disease, especially when taken with a statin.
+The two contraindications to taking ezetimibe are a previous allergic reaction to it, including symptoms of rash, angioedema, anaphylaxis, and severe liver disease, especially when taken with a statin.

 Ezetimibe may have significant medication interactions with ciclosporin and with fibrates other than fenofibrate.

 Adverse effects

 Common adverse drug reactions (≥1% of patients) associated with ezetimibe therapy include headache and/or diarrhea (steatorrhea).
 Infrequent adverse effects (0.1–1% of patients) include myalgia and/or raised liver function test (ALT/AST) results.
 Rarely (<0.1% of patients), hypersensitivity reactions (rash, angioedema) or myopathy may occur.
 Cases of muscle problems (myalgia and rhabdomyolysis) have been reported and are included as warnings on the label for ezetimibe.

 Since NPC1L1 also regulates vitamin K uptake, the use of ezetimibe can lead to side effects in warfarin therapy.